 There is magic in the air.

 Fairies flutter about enjoying the day, preparing for their feast, and, perhaps, causing a bit of mischief.
 And, this year, they have even more to celebrate.
-A full moon accompanies the solstice.
+A new moon accompanies the solstice.

 Wine will flow, my friends.
 And I will run barefoot in the grass like when I was a child.
 I’ll breathe deeply, inhaling the heady scents of blossoms that, weeks ago, were tiny buds.